-Pakistan Air Force pilots flew combat missions in Syria aircraft, and shot down one Israeli fighter.
+Pakistan Air Force pilots flew combat missions in Syria aircraft and shot down one Israeli fighter.

 Home front during the war

-The war created a state of emergency in the countries involved in fighting.
+The war created a state of emergency in the countries involved in the fighting.
 Upon the outbreak of war, air raid sirens sounded throughout Israel.

 During the war, blackouts were enforced in major cities.
 The Egyptian government began to evacuate forge in tourists, and on October 11, 1973, the Egyptian ship Syria left Alexandria to Piraeus with a load of tourists wishing to exit Egypt.

-The US Interest section in Cairo also requested US government assistance in removing US tourists to Greece.
+The US Interest Section in Cairo also requested US government assistance in removing US tourists to Greece.

 On October 12, Kissinger ordered the US Interest Section in Cairo to speed up preparations for the departure of US tourists staying in Egypt, while notifying such actions to the IDF in order to avoid accidental military operations against them.